House of Hungama

-House of Hungama is Indian Telugu-language sitcom debuted on Star Maa on March 16, 2020, directed by Surendra.
+House of Hungama is Indian Telugu-language sitcom that debuted on Star Maa on 16 March 2020, directed by Surendra.
 The series stars Suma Kanakala, Sruthi, RJ Hemanth, Raghava and Udaya Sree in lead roles.
-The show went off air abruptly due to COVID-19 when the shootings were stalled due to lockdown and restarted on Jan 01 2021 and ended on Jan 03 2021.
+The show went off air abruptly due to COVID-19 when shooting was stalled due to lockdown and restarted on 1 Jan 2021 and ended on 3 Jan 2021.